fastwow/threadsign/docs/PRD.md

 ## 4. Functional Requirements

 ### Reddit Data Ingestion
-- **Implementation:** Currently uses mocked Reddit data that simulates real Reddit discussion threads
+- **Implementation:** Currently uses mocked Reddit data generated via LLM-based mock generator
+  - Reddit posts are generated using LLM rather than fetched from Reddit API
+  - Mock generation is scoped to Developer Tools topic and /startups subreddit for MVP
+  - Generated posts are treated as internal signal data, not user-facing content
   - Mocked data is used temporarily during MVP development
   - Official Reddit API integration will replace mocks once API access is approved
   - This is an implementation detail only—no changes to product flow or features
-- Subreddits are manually curated for MVP
-- Only recent posts are simulated/fetched (e.g., new / hot)
-- Basic quality filters are applied (e.g., upvotes)
+- Ingestion runs every 5 minutes on a scheduled basis
 - Ingestion is asynchronous and scheduled

 ### Idea Generation & Scoring
+- Runs every 12 minutes to evaluate newly ingested discussion posts
-- OpenAI is used to extract pain points and generate ideas
+- Uses LLM to extract pain points and generate product ideas
-- Each idea includes a simplified viability score (0–100)
+- Each idea receives a viability score from 0–100
+- **Scoring Criteria (each contributes 25% of total score):**
+  - Pain point intensity
+  - Willingness to pay
+  - Competitive landscape
+  - TAM (Total Addressable Market)
+- **Scoring Threshold:** Only ideas with a score ≥ 60 are stored and surfaced to users
+- Lower-scoring ideas are discarded (implementation detail)
 - LLM prompts and outputs are structured and versioned

 ### Idea Feed